masc-ucsc/livehd/docs/projects_small.md

 * Benchmark the OpenWare against FPGA and ASIC default (designWare) targets
 * Specific target implementations for FPGA (Xilinx) and ASIC (generic)
 * Several speeds/trade-offs for each major block.
 E.g: adder RCA/Kogge/...

-## [medium] Parallel HIF read

-HIF is designed to have a parallel read (0.??, 1.??....) but it is not implemented.

 ## [medium] Dynamic Power Model